korycfitz/puppy-collector/README.md

 ### Prerequisites

-Access to the internet is required.<br>
+Access to the internet is required.

 The latest version of Google Chrome is recommended for the best user experience, but not required.

 ## 🎈 Attributions